DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance_Revisited/README.md

 df_long['metric'] = metric_list
 ```

 I finally converted the `value` field to a numeric value, instead of a string, then sorted the dataframe.
+Below is what the final dataframe looks like.

 ```python